How to understand and use a British Airways Future Travel Voucher

 How do I use my voucher?

-Expect long wait times if you are calling anytime soon, as thousands of other passengers cancel and defer their upcoming travel.
+Expect long wait times if you are calling right now other passengers cancel and defer their upcoming travel.
+As a Silver Executive Club member, my wait time recently was 50 minutes.
 You can also use multiple vouchers per new booking if the new booking costs more than the value of the voucher.
 If your new booking does not use up all the value of the Future Travel Voucher you are using, you cannot use that voucher for other bookings — a new voucher will be emailed to you for the remaining amount.
-British Airways has told TPG that there are plans to allow online redemptions, but there is no timeline for this.

 Several readers have reported they have been quoted higher prices when calling to use the voucher than the ones they can see online.
 BA confirmed that call centre staff have access to exactly the same fares and seats that you can see online at the same prices, though the airline did note that prices and availability fluctuate frequently.